DallasMorningNews/Jobs/editor.md

 Our preferred applicant:

-- Has worked as a newsroom data journalist or newsroom developer for 3 years or more.
+- Has worked as a data journalist or newsroom developer for 3 years or more.
 - Has some management experience and a strong sense of vision for this work.
 - Is well versed in open records laws and has successfully negotiated complex data requests before.
 - Has solid data analysis skills including applied statistics.